+- Children label the seven continents and five oceans on printed world map using an atlas and/or globe to support if needed.

+- Children can draw and label the equator on a printed world map.

-- Children will either verbally explain or write a sentence explaining why areas nearer the equator are hotter than other places further away from the equator. - Children can colour code a printed world map to show hot and cold places on earth, e.g. red for hot places, blue for cold places, yellow for mild. - Fieldwork weekchildren conduct fieldwork investigation of local area.
-As part of their fieldwork, they examine aerial maps of the local area and devise their own map with basic symbols.
-Children can use map to plan fieldwork route and follow map using directional language.
+- Children will either verbally explain or write a sentence explaining why areas nearer the equator are hotter than other places further away from the equator.

+- Children can colour code

+a printed world map to

+show hot and cold

+places on earth, e.g. red

+for hot places, blue for

+cold places, yellow for

+mild.

+- Travel agents children to work in group to have a continent and country each.
+The children can spent a few lessons researching,